SG Flensburg-Handewitt: History

 SG Flensburg-Handewitt was created in 1990 following a merger of the handball divisions of TSB Flensburg and Handewitter SV.
 The first season of the club (1990–1991) took place in the 2.
 Handball-Bundesliga, with SG finishing in fourth position under Zvonimir Serdarušić.
 In 1992, they were promoted to the top division as SG Flensburg-Handewitt for the first time, winning every league fixture.
 In their first season in the top-flight, SG finished sixteenth, though they were spared relegation due to the liquidation of TSV Milbertshofen.
 The following year, under the leadership of Anders Dahl-Nielsen, SG were fourth and from that point, equalled that placement or better in each season until the 2008/09 season.

 SG Flensburg-Handewitt acquired their first major trophy with the 1996/1997 EHF Cup by defeating Danish side Virum-Sorgenfri HK 52–42 on aggregate in the final.
-Three consecutive DHB-Pokal titles (2003/04, 2004/05 and 2005/06) followed, as did success in the league, with a championship victory in the 2003/04 season.
+Three consecutive DHB-Pokal titles (2003/04 vs TUSEM Essen, 2004/05 vs HSV Hamburg, and 2005/06 vs THW Kiel) followed, as did success in the league, with a championship victory in the 2003/04 season.
+Flensburg defeated HSG Nordhorn-Lingen at Flens-Arena in round 33 to secure their very first title with a game to spare.
 Slovenian club RK Celje did however, prevent a third trophy that year for SG by winning the 2003-04 EHF Champions League final against them.
+The 2004-05 and 2005-06 league campaigns both saw Flensburg finish second behind THW Kiel.
 In 2007, SG once again lost the Champions League final, this time they were defeated by "Landesderby" rivals THW Kiel.